Lavender oil has many benefits for the hair and skin besides the calming relaxing scent most people are familiar with.

-- The diluted lavender oil can also be used to sooth the underarms, legs and arms after shaving to prevent bumps.
+The diluted lavender oil can also be used to soothe the underarms, legs, and arms after shaving to prevent bumps.

-- Added to your skin care products, lavender oil helps balance skin complexion and reduce acne.
+Added to your skincare products, lavender oil helps balance skin complexion and reduces acne.

 Lavender Oil Benefits for Hair

-- Lavender oil has anti-inflammatory, anti-fungal, antiseptic, antibacterial and antimicrobial properties, which can help relieve scalp issues like psoriasis, eczema, dandruff and itchiness.
+These properties can help relieve scalp issues like psoriasis, eczema, dandruff, and itchiness.

-- Additionally, the properties helps preserve the integrity of DIY concoctions for a few weeks by acting as a mild preservative.
+Additionally, the properties help preserve the integrity of DIY concoctions for a few days by acting as a mild preservative.